 LIBS Additional libraries.
 This variable can also contain linker options, e.g. to switch between static and dynamic linking.
-(Cactus adds a -1 prefix to library while the compilers and linkers are autodetected.
+(Cactus adds a -1 prefix to library names, but does not modify linker options.)
+Warning: This variable is ignored while the compilers and linkers are autodetected.
 This can lead to strange errors while configuring.
+You can pass the additional libraries in the variable EXAMPLE CONFIGURING.
 You can pass the additional libraries in the variable LD instead.
-Any other library directories.
-This reminishes can also contain linker entires.
+LIDIDO Any other library directories.
+This variable can also contain lipler options